 Relocation.
 The Judicial Council and Licensee agree to negotiate in good faith to find an alternative location where Licensee can relocate the System and from which Licensee can provide Electricity to the Judicial Council in conformance with this SLA and the SPPA.
 If Licensee and the Judicial Council can agree on such new location and if Licensee and the Judicial Council agree that such new location has sufficient solar insolation to meet its EEP and GEP in this SLA, then this SLA shall be amended by the Parties to substitute the alternative location as the Licensed Area, subject to the approval by the SPWB, and the Judicial Council shall pay reasonable costs associated with relocation of the System.

 No Adequate Alternative Site.
-If the Judicial Council and Licensee cannot locate an alternative site that meets the requirements of Subsection 14.5.2 but can mutually agree upon an alternative location which is inferior to the Licensed Area for purposes of solar installation, then the Judicial Council and Licensee shall attempt to negotiate in good faith an adjustment in the Price to compensate for the alternative location such that LICENSEE receives payments comparable to what it would have received from the System at the original Licensed Area.
+If the Judicial Council and Licensee cannot locate an alternative site that meets the requirements of Subsection 14.5.2 but can mutually agree upon an alternative location which is inferior to the Licensed Area for purposes of solar installation, then the Judicial Council and Licensee shall attempt to negotiate in good faith an adjustment in the Price to compensate for the alternative location such that Licensee receives payments comparable to what it would have received from the System at the original Licensed Area.
 If the Judicial Council and Licensee mutually agree to such change in Price, then the Parties shall amend all relevant terms in this SLA, subject to approval by the SPWB, and Licensee shall proceed to relocate the System (or as much of System as practical) to the new location.
 If the Parties agree to such relocation, the Judicial Council shall pay for the reasonable costs for Licensee to relocate the System.
 The Judicial Council shall reimburse Licensee for the period of temporary System shutdown prior to relocation in accordance with the provisions in the SPPA.

 Termination due to Permanent Shutdown of the Site.
 If, within seventy-five (75) calendar days prior to date that the Judicial Council will commence the permanent Facility shutdown for reasons set forth in Section 14.4, the Judicial Council and Licensee have not agreed upon an alternative location for the System, Licensee shall remove the System pursuant to Section 11.1 of this SLA.
 After completion of such removal, the provisions in Section 14.2 of this SLA shall apply regarding any actual damages due by the Judicial Council to Licensee and neither Party shall otherwise have any further obligation to the other Party.